ankane/production_rails/README.md

 Use an error reporting service like [Rollbar](https://rollbar.com/).

-Use [Safely](https://github.com/ankane/safely) to rescue and report exceptions in non-critical code. :gem:
+Use [Safely](https://github.com/ankane/safely) to rescue and report exceptions in non-critical code.

+## Background Jobs

+Use a high performance background processing framework like [Sidekiq](https://github.com/mperham/sidekiq).

 ## Monitoring

 - There are [two important metrics](https://github.com/ankane/shorts/blob/master/Two-Metrics.md) to track for web servers
 - Use an uptime monitoring service like [Pingdom](https://www.pingdom.com/) or [Uptime Robot](https://uptimerobot.com/) - monitor web servers, background jobs, and scheduled tasks
 - Use a performance monitoring service like [New Relic](http://newrelic.com/) or [AppSignal](https://appsignal.com/)
-- If you use Postgres, [PgHero](https://github.com/ankane/pghero) can help identify issues :gem:
+- If you use Postgres, [PgHero](https://github.com/ankane/pghero) can help identify issues
 - Use [Marginalia](https://github.com/basecamp/marginalia) to track the origin of SQL queries

 ### What to Monitor